Schools project • 2018 - present

 Pioneering Places is a multi-year child leadership project enabling children from Ramsgate schools to shape their town for the better.

-The project has culminated in a major new public artwork for Ramsgate Harbour from leading artist Conrad Shawcross, commissioned by the Young Arts and Heritage Leaders and based on their own research and ideas.
+The project has culminated in a major new public artwork for Ramsgate from leading artist Conrad Shawcross, commissioned by the Young Arts and Heritage Leaders and based on their own research and ideas.

 The Young Arts and Heritage Leaders